New Mexico: Official language

 New Mexico's original state constitution of 1911 required all laws be published in both English and Spanish for twenty years after ratification; this requirement was renewed in 1931 and 1943, with some sources stating the state was officially bilingual until 1953.
 Nonetheless, the current constitution does not declare any language "official".
-While Spanish was permitted in the legislature until 1935, all state officials are required to have a good knowledge of English; consequently, some analysts argue that New Mexico cannot be considered a bilingual state, since not all laws are published in both languages.
+While Spanish was permitted in the legislature until 1935, all state officials are required to have good knowledge of English; consequently, some analysts argue that New Mexico cannot be considered a bilingual state, since not all laws are published in both languages.

-However, the state legislature remains constitutionally empowered to publish laws in English and Spanish and to appropriate funds for translation.
-Whenever a referendum to approve an amendment to the New Mexican constitution is held, the ballots must be printed in both English and Spanish.
-Certain legal notices must be published in both English and Spanish as well, and the state maintains a list of newspapers for Spanish publication.
+The state legislature remains constitutionally empowered to publish laws in English and Spanish and to appropriate funds for translation.
+Whenever a referendum to approve an amendment to the New Mexican constitution is held, ballots must be printed in both English and Spanish.
+Certain legal notices must be published in both English and Spanish, and the state maintains a list of newspapers for Spanish publication.

-With regard to the judiciary, witnesses and defendants have the right to testify in either of the two languages, and monolingual speakers of Spanish have the same right to be considered for jury duty as do speakers of English.
-In public education, the state has the constitutional obligation to provide bilingual education and Spanish-speaking instructors in school districts where the majority of students are Hispanophone.
-The constitution also provides that all state citizens who speak neither English nor Spanish have a right to vote, hold public office, and serve on juries.
+In the judiciary, witnesses and defendants have the right to testify in either language, and monolingual speakers of Spanish have the same right to serve on juries as English speakers.
+In public education, the state is constitutionally obligated to provide bilingual education and Spanish-speaking instructors in school districts where the majority of students are Hispanophone.
+The constitution also provides that citizens who speak neither English nor Spanish have a right to vote, hold public office, and serve on juries.

 In 1989, New Mexico became the first of only four states to officially adopt the English Plus resolution, which supports acceptance of non-English languages.
 In 1995, the state adopted an official bilingual song, "New Mexico – Mi Lindo Nuevo México".
 In 2008, New Mexico was the first state to officially adopt a Navajo textbook for use in public schools.